The Hold Steady: 2016–2019: Nicolay's return, concert residencies, and Thrashing Thru the Passion

-Open Door Policy (2020–present)
+2020–present: Open Door Policy and The Price of Progress

 On December 21, 2020, the band announced their eighth studio album, Open Door Policy, which was released on February 19, 2021.
 Released to critical acclaim, it was their first Billboard top-ten record, receiving end-of-year accolades from AllMusic, Uncut, Double J and God is in the TV by appearing on their top albums of 2021 lists.

+On January 28, 2023 they celebrated their 20th Anniversary at Music Hall of Williamsburg.
+They played their first show at the venue (then named Northsix) in 2003.

+On March 31, 2023, The Hold Steady released their ninth studio album, The Price of Progress.

+On Dec 1, 2023 they released the 20th anniversary show recording on bandcamp.

 Influences

-In an interview with Pitchfork Media, Craig Finn outlined the band's influences:
+In an interview with Pitchfork Media, Finn outlined the band's influences:

 Reception

 The Hold Steady have received almost universal praise by the press for their performances and early records.
 Their more recent releases have seen a slight decline in their reception.
 The Hold Steady appeared in the Season 3 finale episode of Showtime's Billions series as themselves performing at a party for Axe Capital.

-The Hold Steady has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
+The Hold Steady has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.
 Kubler and Finn's previous group Lifter Puller also has a star.